 These have so much going on it’s kinda ridiculous.

-I know, it sounds a bit over the top.
+I know, they sound a bit over the top.

 But, what’s wrong with that?